 "If the deceased held stocks or shares, insurance policies, or property and/or land, a grant of probate may be needed"

 However, to establish if the estate meets these requirements, the executor/administrator should write directly to each institution involved and include copies of the death certificate and will in order to gain further information about the deceased’s assets.

 If the deceased held stocks or shares, insurance policies, or property and/or land (held in their sole name or as tenants in common with another person), a grant of probate may be needed.

 What can our probate service do for you?

 We will contact all organisations (such as banks and mortgage companies) linked to the deceased person’s assets and liabilities (debts such as funeral expenses or utility bills).
 We will check if there is enough money to meet all requirements and then assess the estate’s value for tax purposes, meet any liabilities, and then distribute the remaining estate to the beneficiaries in the will.
 We will save you as much time, money, and heartache as we can and settle your loved one’s estate fairly and efficiently.

-To get a more detailed, step-by-step account, please read on…
+To get a more detailed, step-by-step account of probate service North London, please read on…